 How you can help

-Join our Secret Life of US campaign
+About the Secret Life of US campaign

 We know that 43 per cent of the British public don't know anyone who is disabled.
 97 per cent of parents with a disabled children do not believe the public understands the challenges they face every day.